coursera/coursera_autograder/README.rst

    --additional_item_and_part $ITEM_ID2 $PART_ID2 $ITEM_ID3 $PART_ID3`` uploads
    the specified graded container image to Coursera, begins the post-upload procesing, and associates the new grader with all the three item_id part_id pairs.
-   Navigate to the course authoring UI for each item, or use the `publish` command with ``--additional-items`` flag to publish the draft to make it live.
+   Navigate to the course authoring UI for each item to publish the draft to make it live.
  - ``coursera_autograder upload --help`` displays all available options for the :code:`upload` subcommand.